 In the case of the nickel-copper-cobalt Mineral Resource reported within the VTM deposit, any production of a sulphide-rich concentrate will be dependent upon AVL bringing the Project into production.

-In AVL's 2022 processing plant design a sulphide flotation circuit was not designed but provisional area was allowed for in the design to fit the process into the plant.
-The September 20184 Pre-Feasibility Study completed by AVL did include a sulphide flotation circuit.
+In AVL's 2020 processing plant design a sulphide flotation circuit was not included, however an earlier Pre-feasibility Study completed by AVL in September 20185 did include a sulphide flotation circuit.